openhab/openhab-docs/installation/openhabian.md

 <p style="text-align: center; font-size: 1.2em; font-style: italic;"><q>A home automation enthusiast doesn't have to be a Linux enthusiast!</q></p>

 openHABian aims to provide a **self-configuring** Linux system setup specific to the needs of every openHAB user.
-To that end, the project provides two things:
+It provides:

-*   Complete **SD-card images pre-configured with openHAB** and many other openHAB- and Hardware-specific preparations for the Raspberry Pi
+*   complete **SD-card images pre-configured with openHAB** for the Raspberry Pi line of SBCs
-*   The openHABian Configuration Tool to set up and configure openHAB and many related things on any Debian based system
+*   The openHABian configuration tool to set up and configure openHAB and many related things on any Debian based system

 #### Table of Contents
 {::options toc_levels="2..3"/}
 -   TOC
 {:toc}